J6: Waste Crime

 Assessment of change

-There has been an improvement recorded over the short, medium and long-term for J6a, Illegal waste sites in England.
+There has been a decrease (an improvement) recorded over the short-, medium- and long-term for the total number of active illegal waste sites in England.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.